lucamartucci/lucamartucci.github.io/_posts/2019-8-15-LearnBlockchain01.md

 **Definition.** *(Collision Resistant)* A hash function $H$ is said to be *Collision Resistant* if it is **infeasible to find** two values $x$ and $y$, such that $x\neq y$ yet $H(x) = H(y)$.

-The following notes are made:
+The following facts should be noted:
 1. Collision exists as long as the input set size is larger than the output set size.
 2. There is a trivial algorithm to find a collision for a (say) 256-bit output: pick $2^{256}+1$ distinctive values, compute the hashes for each of them and check equivalence for each pair.
 However, this method will take more than octillion years before finding such a pair.
 And we consider this method **not feasible**.
-3. No hash functions have been proved to be collision resistant. i.e, there is possibility that there exists efficient (feasible) algorithm to find collisions.
-The hash functions we rely on in practice are those people have tried very very hard to find a method to break (i.e. find an efficient algorithm to compute collisions).
+3. No hash functions have been proved to be collision resistant. i.e, there is possibility that there exists efficient (feasible) algorithms to find collisions.
+The hash functions we rely on in practice are those people have tried very very hard to find a method to break (i.e. to find an efficient algorithm to compute collisions).

 ### Application: Online File Storage
 The collision resistant property can be used in the following logic: If one knows $x$ and $y$ are different, then it's safe to say $H(x)$ and $H(y)$ are different.
 This can be confirmed by a contradictory argument.
 If one knows/can find/can compute a pair of $x$ and $y$ s.t $x\neq y$ and $H(x) = H(y)$, this violates our assumption that $H$ is collision resistant.